Cheesyburrito30/gulp_tutorial/Tasks/private/README.md

         .pipe(dest('./css/')); //output combined file to ./css/ }
 ```
 Congratulations!
-We just built a Gulp task to take care of our scss.
+We just built a private Gulp task to take care of our scss.
 You can use
-the same process that we used here to create any Gulp tasks for your projects.
+the same process that we used here to create any private Gulp tasks for your projects.